vsfedorenko/kotidgy/README.md

 ## Contributing

 You are welcome to contribute !
-Just submit your PR and become a part of Boltun community!
+Just submit your PR and become a part of Kotidgy community!

 Please read [contributing.md](contributing.md) for details on our code of conduct, and the process for submitting pull requests to us.

 ## Versioning

 We use [SemVer](http://semver.org) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/meiblorn/boltun/tags).
+For the versions available, see the [tags on this repository](https://github.com/meiblorn/kotidgy/tags).

 ## Authors